 DnD proficiency bonus 5E

-Your proficiency bonus is a modifier added when your character uses certain skills, tools, or items.
+Your DnD proficiency bonus is a modifier that you will add to rolls when using a skill, weapon, or item with which your character is proficient.
 It doesn’t always increase when you level up, but it has a big impact when it does.
-You can expect your proficiency bonus to increase at levels five, nine, 13, and 17.
+Your proficiency bonus increases at levels five, nine, 13, and 17.

 Here’s a complete table of levelling up 5E proficiency bonuses: